 King Biscuit $$ — This small Tokyo blues bar is named after an old radio program that used to run in the Southern states of the US.
 It’s a small, dimly lit place that’s dripping with a noir atmosphere.
 The bar specializes in whisky with some 100 options available, but also has cocktails for the non-whiskey drinkers in your group.
 Come alone or with one or two friends, because the snug spot only has room for 20 people.

-The Open Book $$ — This bar is perfect for bookish folks visiting Tokyo.
+The Open Book $$ — This wonderful bar is perfect for bookish folks visiting Tokyo.
 It’s designed like a secret library and specialise in shochu sours drinks.
 The owner is the grandson of authour Komimasa Tanaka and has very much carried on that legacy into this golden-gai bar.

 8bit Cafe $$ — 8bit is on the fifth floor of an office building, so can be a little harder to find than your typical watering hole.
 Once you get there, though, you’ll find video game ephemera from the 80s and 90s, including classics like Super Mario, Zelda, and Sonic.
 The video game goods aren’t just for references and nostalgia — you can play them while drinking cocktails named after the characters.
 Definitely one of the best bars in Tokyo.